tc39/proposal-pattern-matching/README.md

 (These magic bindings will only work with **literal** [regex patterns](#regex-patterns).
 If a regex with named capture groups is passed into an [interpolation pattern](#interpolation-pattern), the RHS will see no magic bindings.
-It's very important (e.g. for code analysis tools) that bindings only be introduced where the name is locally present.)
+It’s very important (e.g. for code analysis tools) that bindings only be introduced where the name is locally present.)

 The second clause matches integer multiplication expressions, but without named